-You can spend on them in other countries and currencies instead of using cash, travellers' cheques or your credit or debit card.
+You use them to spend money in other countries and currencies instead of cash, travellers’ cheques or your usual credit or debit card.

-You load money onto it using your debit card, a bank transfer or adding cash in person.
-When you take it abroad you can:
+You can load money onto the prepaid card using your regular debit card, a bank transfer or adding cash in person.
+When you take it abroad, you can:

 Withdraw money from cash machines

-Spend on the card in businesses like shops and restaurants
+Spend on the card in outlets like shops and restaurants

 You can use it in the same way as a credit or debit card, but you can only spend the money you have already added to your balance.
 This is because prepaid cards do not let you borrow money.

-Here is how to use a prepaid card and how to manage your account.
+Here is how to use a prepaid card and manage your account.

 You do not need to work out exactly how much you will spend before you travel, as you can add more funds to the card if you run out.

-They can also be more secure than taking cash because if it is lost or stolen:
+They can also be more secure than taking cash because if it was lost or stolen:

-Another person would need to know your PIN to use it in a shop or cash machine
+The thief would need to know your PIN to use it

-You can cancel it as soon as you realise it is missing
+You could cancel it as soon as you realised it was missing

-You could get the balance on it transferred onto a replacement card
+You could get the balance on it transferred to a replacement card

-There are three types of travel prepaid card:
+There are three types of prepaid cards designed for travel:

-Sterling cards show your balance in pounds and let you spend in a number of different currencies.
-They convert your balance to that currency each time you spend or withdraw cash and can be used in several countries.
+Sterling cards show your balance in pounds and let you spend in several different currencies, and the money is only converted to the correct currency as you spend or withdraw cash.
+This type of card can be used in several countries.

-Single currency cards show your balance in the foreign currency they offer, e.g. euros or dollars.
-When you add money to the card, it is automatically converted to its currency.
+Single currency cards show your balance in the foreign currency they offer – for example, euros or dollars.
+When you add money to the card, it is automatically converted to that currency.

-Multi currency cards offer several different currencies and let you hold a separate balance for each of them.
-For example, you could hold £200, $300, €100 and £0 in the other currencies the card offers.
+Multi-currency cards offer several different currencies and let you hold a separate balance for each of them.
+For example, you could have £200, $300, €100 and so on – across all the currencies the card offers.

 Your card provider sets the exchange rate.
 They base their rates on the spot rates offered by the company that processes its transactions, Visa or MasterCard.

-If your card keeps your balance in pounds and lets you spend in multiple currencies, it converts to the new currency each time you spend on the card or withdraw cash.
-This means the exchange rate usually varies each day you use the card.
+Cards that keep your balance in pounds and let you spend in multiple currencies convert sums to the new currency each time you spend on the card or withdraw cash, meaning the exchange rate you get will vary throughout your trip.

-If your prepaid card keeps your balance in the currency you want to spend in, like euros or dollars, your exchange rate is set when you load money onto the card.
+Prepaid cards that keep your balance in the currency you want to spend, like euros or dollars, use whatever the exchange rate is when you load money onto the card.

 For example, with a prepaid card that lets you spend in dollars:

-The exchange rate that day is 1.3 dollars to the pound
+The exchange rate at that moment is 1.35 dollars to the pound

-If the exchange rate goes up or down before you spend the money on your card, this will not affect your balance: you would still have $650 to spend.
+Even if the exchange rate were to go up or down before you spend the money on your card, it would not affect your balance: you would still have $675 to spend.

-You can find prepaid cards you can use abroad here.
-Only apply for a prepaid card if it lets you spend in the currencies and countries you need.
+You can find prepaid cards that you can use abroad here.
+Just make sure you apply for a prepaid card if it lets you spend in the currencies and countries you need.